family kitchen tips

 Broccoli is a super nutritious vegetable

 Here are some interesting broccoli tips of the information variety.
-Of course, the kind of broccoli tips you can eat are often called florets. broccoli is a nutritious vegetable Fresh broccoli is available year round, but the best season is from October to May.
+Of course, the kind of broccoli tips you can eat are often called florets.
+Fresh broccoli is available year round, but the best season is from October to May.
 Look for broccoli with more slender stalks.
 Overly thick stalks may indicate older broccoli.
 Wilted leaves and yellowish buds also indicate older broccoli that's not as fresh.

 The broccoli clusters should be firm and a rich green color.
 Best to prepare your broccoli as soon as you purchase, but refrigeration will help to retain the vitamin A and vitamin C content.